krzysztof-gwozdz/nex-ai/README.md

 ### 0.0.4

-- Add an option to use Full-Text Search over Zendesk issues.
+- Add an option to use Full-Text Search over Zendesk tickets.

 ### 0.0.3

 - Refactoring of the codebase - change the whole structure of project.
 - Add MongoDB database integration.
-- Store Zendesk issues into two databases.
+- Store Zendesk tickets into two databases.

 ### 0.0.2